Sponsoring Aayusma and Yashu Kiju

 Nisha Rai writing to her sponsor Susan Lyon from the computer lab at her school.

-The fiscal sponsor for this project is MRDS (Millennium Relief and Development Services), a 501(c)(3) non-profit that takes care of this project’s accounting, accountability, and providing you with tax-deduction paperwork.
+The fiscal sponsor for this project is MRDS (Millennium Relief and Development Services), a 501(c)(3) non-profit that takes care of this project’s accounting, accountability, and provides you with tax-deduction paperwork.